 One thing to note is that there are lesser Ludroth as well, but the Royal Ludroth doesn't form packs with its smaller brethren.
 The big ones travel alone while the lesser Ludroth travel in small groups.

-Somnacanth is a highly dangerous, serpentine Leviathan that is extremely territorial.
+Somnacanth is a highly dangerous, serpentine Leviathan that is very territorial.
 It mostly travels at night and has been mistaken for a mermaid due to its silhouette cast against the moonlit sky.
 If you encounter this slippery customer, be careful because this monster can put you to sleep by breathing sleeping powder in your face.

 Aside from a sleep-inducing breath attack, Somnacanth can also run circles around its prey with exceptional speed to slash at your blind spots with its sharp claws.
 After taking enough damage, Somnacanth will seek a clam to consume it, instantly healing its wounds.

-The Mizutsune was one of the flagship monsters of Monster Hunter Generations.
+The Mizutsune was one of the "Fated Four" flagship monsters of Monster Hunter Generations.
 This beautiful creature is known as the 'Bubble Fox Wyvern' because it has the ability to produce large bubbles from its body.
 That may sound silly at first but if you get by one of the bubbles you will regret it.
 You will be inflicted with a unique status 'Bubbleblight'.
 Bubbleblight will cover you in so much soap, you will lose control of your movement as if you've stepped into an ice-skating rink.

 Bubbleblight isn't the only thing to worry though.
 Mizutsune is extremely fast and deadly.
 It is able to rip you to shreds with its claws and crush you with its bushy tail.